nschlia/ffmpegfs/README.md

 News
 ----

-* **Work on version 1.99 (2.0 pre-release) now in progress.**
+**Version 1.99 released**

-Release 2.0 is currently getting ready.
-Into release 1.99 only bugfixes will go.
-After a stabilisation phase V2.0 will finally see the light.
+This is going to be the V2.0 release, only bug fixes will go into this version, new features will be developed in seperate branches.
+If no big issues appear, this will be made  V2.0 soon!

-**New in 1.98:**
+**New in 1.99:**

 * FFmpegfs has been added to Debian 10 Buster Backports, Debian 11 Bullseye and Ubuntu 20.04.
 See [INSTALL](INSTALL.md) "Installation from repository" for details.